amosyou/simple-faster-rcnn/README.md

 # simple-faster-rcnn
-a simple implementation for faster-rcnn
+a simple implementation of faster-rcnn